ulixee/hero/website/docs/BasicInterfaces/Tab.md

 ### tab.focus*()* {#focus}

-Make this tab the `activeTab` within a browser, which directs many SecretAgent methods to this tab.
+Make this tab the `activeTab` within a browser, which directs many Hero methods to this tab.

 #### **Returns**: `Promise`